By

 for our blessings.”

-had always been the principle by which he celebrated Christmas, despite
+the principle by which he celebrated Christmas, despite being born on

-being born on a planet two hundred and fifty million light years from
+a planet two hundred and fifty million light years from the place where

-the place where Christmas began with a baby born into a less exalted lifestyle
+Christmas began with a baby born into a less exalted lifestyle than his

-than his own.
-It WAS a time for being thankful for the comfort of home,
+own.
+It WAS a time for being thankful for the comfort of home, family,

-family, friends, companionship, whichever of those things he had at any
+friends, companionship, whichever of those things he had at any one time.

-one time.
 On that basis he remembered his earliest Christmases.
-His home
+His home had been

-had been the only one on Gallifrey where Christmas was celebrated.
-His
+the only one on Gallifrey where Christmas was celebrated.
+His Human mother

 A later Christmas crossed his mind.
 The only one he ever spent with Rose.